mezinski/Parking-Lot-Simulator-2019/README.md

 This is a basic 'Parking Lot' SPA utilizing Golang &amp; Vue

 ## Releases
-Releases are available for all major Operating Systems.
+Releases are available for all major Operating Systems.<br>
 Check the release tab for the MacOSX, Linux, and Windows versions

 # Install